Performance Goals: Everything You Need to Know

 Measurement methods can be both quantitative and qualitative.

 Importance of Development Goals

 Development goals emphasize learning which is important for the organization and each individual employee.
 They are important for every member of the organization no matter how long they've been with a company, what they want to do next in their career, or what they currently do.
 Development goals expand and strengthen existing skill sets and encourage passion.

 Setting development goals for an employee assists them with the development of new skills and knowledge that helps in a new position or area of responsibility.

 Committing to employee development also helps organizations become more effective at recruiting, retaining, and motivating their employees.
 Development is an effective tool for managing employee performance.

 If you need help with employee performance goals, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.